If you’ve ever seen a sign, a building, an open space, and wondered, ‘What?’, ‘When?’, ‘Why?’, ‘Who?’

 This weekend was part of a wider initiative to develop a structured guiding culture in Tower Hamlets.
 For further details of the initiative itself, please see this page.
-More details about the Walkie Talkie adult education course, which is running currently from September to December, can be found here.
+More details about the Walkie Talkie adult education course can be found here.

 Whatever your background or interests, you’ll find that Tower Hamlets offers the chance to discover a huge range of things to see and hear, and we can guarantee that you’ll get those cobwebby old myths about the East End swept forever from your mind.